Since Glenlee's return in June 1993:

 - There is a long term requirement to undertake some fundamental work to the underwater plating.

 And all the while we would like to keep Glenlee free to enter like the other Glasgow Museums, and that is why we need your help and support to make this possible.
-If you can please make a donation to keep this very special vessel available to her public, and if you can we would welcome physical support if you wished to volunteer on board.
-We have roles for Visitor Support, Crew Support, Working in the Café, working with the Museum Team on our displays and interpretations.
-Please see our volunteering page for more information.
+If you can please make a donation to help keep this very special vessel open to the public.